 One of the first mistakes that the company made was opting for CDMA early on over the other alternative i.e. GSM.
 This was a bad bet as GSM technology developed leaving CDMA behind.

 Anil Ambani however was quick to realise this and began investing in the 3G and GSM technology.
-This followed by an aggressive pricing strategy where he offered services often 60% cheaper than other telecom companies.
-This worked in his favour as RCom was India’s 2nd largest telecom provider in 2008.
+This was followed by an aggressive pricing strategy where he offered services often 60% cheaper than other telecom companies.
+This worked in his favor as RCom was India’s 2nd largest telecom provider in 2008.
 But by now RCom had already shelled out Rs 8,500 crore to buy 3G spectrum in over 13 circles.
 Trouble began brewing for RCom as it was caught amidst the 2G scam storm.

 The 2G scam had enabled almost 14 players in the industry which further skimmed profit margins.
 RCom slowly began losing its market share and stood 4th in the telecom sector by 2014.

-The final nail in Rcom’s coffin was the entry of Jio in Indian markets who also began providing free data services.
+The final nail in Rcom’s coffin was the entry of Jio in Indian markets which also began providing free data services.
 By 2017 Rcom’s debt had ballooned to Rs 43,000 crore from Rs 25,000 crore in 2010.
 Estimates have shown that nearly half of the company’s debt was for buying spectrum.
 RCom stopped its operations in 2017 and began selling its assets to pay off its debt.
 The company was then sent to NCLT and Anil Ambani still faces trial over its dues.

 7. Alok Industries – US$4.1 billion